will-thompson-k/deeplearning-nlp-models/README.md

 A small, interpretable codebase containing the re-implementation of a few "deep" NLP papers in PyTorch.

-<ins>Current models</ins>: word2vec, cnn, transformer, gpt.
+<ins>Current models</ins>: word2vec, text-based CNN, transformer, gpt.

 ![Meta](media/bert.jpg)

-BERT.Reading.
+BERT: Reading.
+Comprehending.

-This is a compact *tutorial* for those interested in getting into the weeds the latest nlp model architectures.
+This is a compact review for those interested in getting into the weeds of dl-nlp model architectures.
-Other repos I found too sprawling to follow. ( <ins>Note</ins>: Most of these models are not adequately trained to be used in production.
+Other repos I found too sprawling to follow.
+This project sprung out of my own self-study. ( <ins>Note</ins>: These models are not adequately trained to be used in production.
-).
+)

 ## Contents